-The SDSN Malaysia Chapter, led by Professor Tan Sri Zakri Abdul Hamid, the Science Adviser to the Prime Minister, has begun to compile solutions that contribute towards sustainable development.
+The SDSN Malaysia Chapter, led by Professor Tan Sri Zakri Abdul Hamid, the Science Advisor to the Prime Minister, has begun to compile solutions that contribute towards sustainable development.
 In the search for solutions, many impressive initiatives were found.

-Amongst them were high-tech "smart villages" which are currently under construction.
+Among them were high-tech 'smart villages', which are currently under construction (see Image 3).
 It provides affordable homes, high-tech educational, training and recreational facilities, with an integrated, sustainable farm system providing villagers with food and employment - lifting incomes for scores of rural families while promoting environmental sustainability.
-The low-carbon cities framework by the Ministry of Energy, Green Technology and Water and partners offers a guide to planning low-carbon cities and their management, including an assessment system enabling the calculation of a carbon footprint baseline and the measurement of changes in emissions from a particular development.
+The low carbon city framework by the Ministry of Energy, Green Technology and Water and its partners offers a guide to planning low-carbon cities and their management, including an assessment system enabling the calculation of a carbon footprint baseline and the measurement of changes in emissions from a particular development (see Image 4).